-ASN strongly believes and advocates the following principles to eradicate child labor and ensure universal quality education, which all of the Aasaman Nepal team members are fully committed to adhere to:
+Aasaman Nepal (ASN) strongly believes and advocates the following principles to eradicate child labour and ensure universal quality education, which all of the Aasaman Nepal team members are fully committed to adhering to:

 - All children should be enabled in attending formal day schools full-time.
-Children’s attending night schools or non-formal education centers is defined as child labor.
+Children’s attending night schools or non-formal education centers are defined as child labour.

-- Every out of school child is a child laborer.
-The definition of child labor therefore encompasses every non-school going child of school age, irrespective of whether the child is engaged in wage or non-wage work, working for the family or for others, employed in hazardous occupations, employed on daily wages, or on a contract basis as bonded labor.
+- Every out of school child is a child labourer.
+The definition of child labor, therefore, encompasses every non-school going child of school age, irrespective of whether the child is engaged in wage or non-wage work, working for the family or others, employed in hazardous occupations, employed on daily wages, or a contract basis as bonded labor.